-To accomplish this, lenders will often access your credit report.
-Your credit report is a statement of information about your credit history and current credit situation.
-It contains details about current and past, including the amount you borrowed and your payment history.
+To accomplish this, lenders will access your credit report.
+Your credit report is a statement of information about your credit history and credit situation.
+It contains details about current and past debts, including the amounts you’ve borrowed and your payment history.

 Lenders aren’t the only ones who look at your credit report.
 Employers and landlords, for example, can also check your credit as part of their due diligence process.

-Credit scores are calculated based on your credit report.
+Your credit score—one of the most important aspects of your credit profile—is calculated based on your credit report.
 There are multiple companies that calculate credit scores, including FICO and TransUnion.
-Each three-digit score is based on a different model, so your scores might vary across providers.
-Lenders often consider your credit score in conjunction with your credit report.
+Each three-digit score is based on a different scoring model, so your scores might vary across providers.
+Lenders usually consider your credit scores in conjunction with your credit report.

 Hard inquiry vs soft inquiry

-Each time an entity accesses your credit report—“pulls” your credit—it is considered an inquiry.
+Each time an entity accesses your credit report—i.e., “pulls” your credit—it is considered an inquiry.
 There are two types of inquiries: